erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 **Edge Visualization**:

-If there is a `probability` or `weight` property attached to an edge, the thickness of an edges depend on the value of that property.
-Everything else is pretty much self explanatory.
+If there is a `probability` or `weight` property attached to an edge, the thickness of an edge depends on the value of that property.
+Everything else is pretty much self-explanatory.